Skip to content

 5 Package the Project

-Upload the project to the /usr/local/df-demo directory on the cloud server and execute the packaging command.
+Upload the project to the /usr/local/df-demo directory on the cloud service and execute the packaging command.

 cd /usr/local/df-demo/springboot-native-demo